UMB-Heatmap/heatmap/readMe.txt

 NOTES:

+    - OS-dependent command:
+        $ open
+        Variations:
+            Mac ('Darwin'): open 'path/to/file.svg'
+            Linux: xdg-open 'path/to/file.gif'
+            Windows: 'path/to/file.gif'

     - Moved Dependencies list to requirements.txt

-    - main.py should now install dependencies listed in requirements.txt (via pip) before running visuals
-    ^^^ NEEDS TESTING

-    - main.py will run 'Make clean' and 'Make' to rebuild C++ automatically if u do not have working ./prng file
+    - main.py will run 'make clean' and 'make' to rebuild C++ automatically if u do not have working ./prng file

     ***IF YOU ARE HAVING TROUBLE WITH PACKAGES: install conda from (https://conda.io/projects/conda/en/latest/user-guide/install/index.html)